 If this is the case with your orchid, then you really need to do nothing as the yellow leaves will wither and die, falling off on their own.

-Orchids tend to naturally shed older bulbs that are no longer useful to the plant’s growth.
+Orchids tend to naturally shed older bulbs that are no longer useful for growth.
 This usually starts with leaves turning yellow and falling off.

-It is a natural way in which the orchid can also gradually “move” itself towards the source of light it needs.
+It is a natural way in which the orchid can also gradually “move” itself toward the source of light it needs.

-The yellow leaves die, so the orchid can grow new pseudobulbs that are positioned closer to the light source.
+The yellow leaves die, so the orchid can grow new pseudobulbs closer to the light source.